Alma Guillermoprieto: Journalism career

 In 1978, she started her journalism career as a stringer for The Guardian, where she covered the Nicaraguan Revolution.
 In 1981 she moved to The Washington Post and in January 1982, Guillermoprieto, then based in Mexico City, was one of two journalists (the other was Raymond Bonner of The New York Times) who broke the story of the El Mozote massacre in which some 900 villagers at El Mozote, El Salvador, were slaughtered by the Salvadoran army in December, 1981.
 With great hardship and at great personal risk, she was smuggled in by FMLN rebels to visit the site approximately a month after the massacre took place.
 When the story broke simultaneously in the Post and Times on January 27, 1982, it was dismissed as propaganda by the Reagan administration.
 Subsequently, however, the details of the massacre as first reported by Guillermoprieto and Bonner were verified, with widespread repercussions.

 Guillermoprieto was promoted to staff writer at the Post, where she worked for two years before winning an Alicia Patterson Journalism Fellowship in 1985, funding research and writing about changes in rural life under the policies of the European Economic Community.
 She next became a Latin American correspondent for Newsweek, until 1987 when she left to write a book.
-Her first book, Samba (1990), was an account of a season studying at a samba school in Rio de Janeiro.
+Her first book, Samba: The Making of Brazilian Carnival (1990), was an account of a season studying at a samba school in Rio de Janeiro.
 It was nominated for a National Book Critics Circle Award.
 Also in 1990, Guillermoprieto won a Maria Moors Cabot Prize, honoring her contributions to press freedom and inter-American understanding in the Western hemisphere.

 During the 1990s, she worked as a freelance writer, contributing long reported articles on Latin American culture and politics for The New Yorker, and The New York Review of Books, including on the Colombian civil war, the Shining Path during the Internal conflict in Peru, the aftermath of the "Dirty War" in Argentina, and post-Sandinista Nicaragua.

 Thirteen of these pieces were bundled in the book The Heart That Bleeds (1994), now considered a classic portrait of the politics and culture of Latin America during the "lost decade" (it was published in Spanish as Al pie de un volcán te escribo — Crónicas latinoamericanas in 1995).